M268816/power-repo/README.md

 ## PowerApps Packages

 The PowerApps packages included in the repo are full backups that can be used with the PowerApps importer to create a new app from the backup.
-Each package will be disignated with the simple name of the application using either; LinkHub, Display, Accountability, Management, or Production and the backup date/time.
+Each package will be designated with the simple name of the application using either; LinkHub, Display, Accountability, Management, or Production and the backup date/time.

 ## YAML Repository

-The YAML repo for all of the PowerApp applications for the MilliporeSigma Encapsulation workcenter can be used to quickly change and update various controls within the PowerApps.
+The YAML repo for all of the PowerApp applications for the MilliporeSigma Encapsulation work center can be used to quickly change and update various controls within the PowerApps.

 ### Using the YAML files for PowerApps